-My wife’s beloved 96-year-old mother has dementia, and she’s been in her own home now for forty-seven years — cared for during the past five years by live-in aides.
+My wife’s 96-year-old mother (we all know her as Mrs. T) has dementia, and she’s been in her own home now for forty-seven years — cared for during the past five years by live-in aides.
 We knew that if she lived long enough, the impressive amount of money that she and her husband had saved during their lifetime would eventually run out.
 But we thought it would be end of summer or sometime later this year.

-We just met with our accountant and…it’s now.
+After a meeting in January 2022 with our accountant, we realized…it’s now.
 It’s, like, right now.
-She needs to be moved in by February, and the house has to be listed by March.
+She needs to be moved in by February 1, and the house has to be listed by March 1.

-After the meeting, we sat there and looked at each other.
+We hung up the phone and sat there, gaping at each other.
 Our minds and hearts galloping to catch up, then screeching to a halt, then galloping again, we couldn’t even find words.
 We went to bed, each of us awake, our seeds of growth and resilience safe inside the resin of our willingness to step up.
-And both of us terrified just the same.
+And both of us terrified.

 Jack Pine Story #2: In the heat of a wildfire, the jack pine’s resin melts and the seeds are released.
 Although the fire may kill the parent trees, the seeds survive and grow quickly, more quickly than most other trees in the forest.